 When the “Select Path — Crossing” method is selected you can select an existing Detail Line or create a new line.
 The elements that are intersected by this line will be included in a Preview list for review and refinement.
 This method is ideal for use in numbering elements that need to be numbered in a linear fashion, such as Parking or Curtain Panels.

 The “Select Path — Vertex” method is similar to the Crossing method with the exception that instead of the line intersections defining the elements, the line vertex location defines the elements.
 This method is ideally suited for numbering Rooms, Space, or any other element that may need to be ordered in a non-linear fashion.

 TIP: This method requires that the vertex of the path exists within the bounding box of the element.
 The Z value of the vertex is assumed to be a the Z value of the cut plane of the View.
 If the element is significantly above or below the cut plane, you may need to create a new view with a different cut plane in order for this method to work.

 This numbering method allows you to number all the elements defined by the Rule that are visible within the Active View.
 This method is ideal for Rules that are setup to utilize Fields, so that the sort order of the numbers is not as relevant.
 The most common example of this would be any Rule that uses a Space or Room Field as a number prefix and then an Increment value as the second part of the number.
 Not all Rules support Auto-Update.
 Sample Rules that support Auto-Number are:

-Bonus Rules : Furniture, Furniture Systems, Plumbing Fixtures, Mechanical Equipment, Space Name from Room, Space Number from Room, Sprinklers, Structural Columns
+Basic Rules : Data Device — Elevation, Doors, Furniture, Lighting, Plumbing Fixtures, Mechanical Equipment, Space Name from Room, Space Number from Room, Structural Columns

 Thank you for taking time to inform us about a bug or feature request.